ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 <!-- more -->

-<u>***Disclaimer:***</u> The acceptable use policy for `grailed.com` [does not officially allow for web scrapers or automated processes to gather their data](https://www.grailed.com/acceptable).
+**Disclaimer:** The acceptable use policy for `grailed.com` [does not officially allow for web scrapers or automated processes to gather their data](https://www.grailed.com/acceptable).
 This project is purely for educational purposes to learn about underlying trends surrounding clothes.

 #### **Selenium & BeautifulSoup:**